scalvert/playwright-mcp-server-test/docs/api-reference.md

 ## Next Steps

+- See the [Authentication Guide](./authentication.md) for OAuth and token auth
 - See the [Expectations Guide](./expectations.md) for detailed expectation usage
 - Check out the [Quick Start Guide](./quickstart.md) for getting started
 - Explore [Examples](../examples) for real-world usage patterns